Action News: Theme

 When WFIL originally adopted the Action News format in 1970, the program was introduced with the "Action News Theme".
 The theme was written by Temple University student Tom Sellers, who had briefly been in Daryl Hall's band Gulliver and later formed The Assembled Multitude, and was arranged as a brass-driven rock song.
 The entire theme was offered through The Philadelphia Inquirer, as a single sided 45 RPM record for about 25¢.

 Two years later, the station (under its new call sign WPVI) replaced the "Action News Theme" with Al Ham's "Move Closer to Your World".
-WPVI continues to use this theme after four decades, even as others have stopped using it, although it has been remastered several times (which have included the removal of a bongo line) in order for the theme to sound less dated.
+WPVI continues to use this theme after five decades, even as others have stopped using it, a stereo rearrangement of the theme has been in use since December 1994 (which removed a bongo line).
 In 1996, the station replaced the original Al Ham theme with a fuller, orchestral version performed by the London Philharmonic Orchestra.
 Viewer outcry caused the station to drop the new version within five days.

 Action News offered the first evening newscasts to be solo-anchored by a woman: Diana Robinson, who was the first African-American female news anchor in American television.
 She was followed by Jacqui Mullen.

 WPVI opens its broadcasts with a rapid montage featuring scenes of Philadelphia-area activities.
 The scenes are rotated to reflect the current season.
 For example, spring footage of the Phillies, NASCAR, CART and DIRT starts on March 21, while footage of the Philadelphia Eagles, Philadelphia Flyers, and 76ers starts on September 23, and footage of the Mummers Parade with other winter scenes is shown from December 21 to March 21.

 Although "Move Closer to Your World" is strongly associated with the Action News format, many stations that have used the "Action News" name actually chose to use other pieces of music for their newscasts.
 A handful of stations continued to use Tom Sellers' original theme into the 1980s, with WBNG-TV in Binghamton, New York using the theme for its Action News broadcast as late as 1993.
 Conversely, stations that use "Move Closer to Your World" do not necessarily use the "Action News" name or format.
 WNEP-TV in Wilkes-Barre/Scranton, Pennsylvania used the original version of the theme for many years before switching to a modern variation which only partially resembles the original.